Reduced basis stochastic Galerkin methods for partial differential equations with random inputs

-Another kind of efficient approaches for PDEs with random inputs is the stochastic Galerkin method (SGM) \cite{Ghanem2003, Xiu2002wiener,Xiu2002modeling}.
-In stochastic Galerkin methods, the stochastic solution is represented by finite terms of trial basis expansions.
-Then the expansion coefficients can be determined by solving a linear system resulted from the Galerkin projection.
-The trial functions mainly include polynomial chaos (PC)~\cite{Ghanem2003}, generalized polynomial chaos (gPC)~\cite{Xiu2002modeling,Xiu2002wiener}, piecewise polynomial bases~\cite{Babuska2004}, multi-element generalized polynomial chaos (ME-gPC)~\cite{Wan2005adaptive,Wan2006multi}, and the dynamically bi-orthogonal polynomials~\cite{Cheng2013a,Cheng2013b,Musharbash,Zhoutaoa}.
+An alternative efficient approach for handling PDEs with random inputs is the stochastic Galerkin method (SGM)~\cite{Ghanem2003, Xiu2002wiener,Xiu2002modeling}.
+In stochastic Galerkin methods, the stochastic solution is represented by a finite expansion of trial basis functions, and the expansion coefficients can be obtained by solving a linear system resulting from the Galerkin projection.
+The trial functions primarily include polynomial chaos (PC)~\cite{Ghanem2003}, generalized polynomial chaos (gPC)~\cite{Xiu2002modeling,Xiu2002wiener}, piecewise polynomial bases~\cite{Babuska2004}, multi-element generalized polynomial chaos (ME-gPC)~\cite{Wan2005adaptive,Wan2006multi}, and dynamically bi-orthogonal polynomials~\cite{Cheng2013a,Cheng2013b,Musharbash,Zhoutaoa}.
 In this work, we mainly focus on the gPC approach for the stochastic solution.

-Since the stochastic Galerkin method usually results in a large coupled linear system, how to design efficient solvers is a very important and challenging problem.
-Various iterative solvers such as the mean-based preconditioning iterative method \cite{Powell2009}, the reduced basis solver based on low-rank approximation~\cite{powell2015} and the preconditioned low-rank projection methods~\cite{LeeElman16} are vigorously studied.
-In this work, we develop a reduced basis stochastic Galerkin method (RBSGM), which integrate the reduced basis methodology into the stochastic Galerkin method, such that the cost of solvers for the Galerkin system is significantly reduced.
-To reduce main cost of our RBSGM, which includes matrix-vector manipulation in the iterative procedure, the secant method is applied to identify the number of reduced basis functions.
-While the reduced basis method for physical approximation in stochastic Galerkin is studied in \cite{fluids6080263}, we give a systematic procedure to generate the basis functions and to significantly reduce the number of matrix-vector multiplications in the iterative procedure.
+Designing efficient solvers is a crucial and challenging problem when dealing with the stochastic Galerkin method, as it often leads to a large coupled linear system.
+Various iterative solvers such as the mean based preconditioning iterative method \cite{Powell2009}, the reduced basis solver based on low-rank approximation~\cite{powell2015}, and the low-rank iterative methods~\cite{LeeElman16}, have been extensively studied.
+In this work, we develop a reduced basis stochastic Galerkin method (RBSGM) that integrates the reduced basis methodology into the stochastic Galerkin method, resulting in a significant reduction in the cost of solving the Galerkin system.
+To further minimize the primary computational cost in our RBSGM, which encompasses matrix-vector manipulations throughout the iterative procedure, we employ the secant method to ascertain the optimal number of reduced basis functions.
+While the reduced basis method for physical approximation in stochastic Galerkin methods has been previously explored in \cite{fluids6080263}, our contribution lies in presenting a systematic procedure that integrates the reduced basis methodology into the stochastic Galerkin method.
+This approach leads to a substantial reduction in the computational cost associated with matrix-vector multiplications.